 - Business Management Tools.
 Finally, through its GSuite, Alphabet offers a suite of business management tools.

 On the other hand, Alphabet’s business activities go far beyond these areas of the digital world.
-The company has a strong spot in the health care side of the digital world.
+The company has a strong spot in the health care side of the digital sector.
 Alphabet was the buyer behind the $2.1 billion deal to buy Fitbit.
 The company also has its fingers in the smart home market with Google Nest, the internet and media services industry with Google Fiber, and the cloud computing industry with Stackdriver.

 Alphabet has a proven track record of leadership within the industries that it operates.
-Whether it’s search, advertising, or business management, Alphabet’s Google brand tends to be what comes to mind.
+Whether it’s search, advertising, or business management, the Google brand tends to be what comes to mind.
 There’s a level of stability in brand awareness like that.

 All in all, with a proven record of leadership, consistent growth, and a heavily diversified portfolio, Alphabet is one of the best stocks to watch on Wall Street today.